LMS-Community/lms-community.github.io/docs/reference/slimbrowse.md

     * Must be paired with `selectedIndex` and actions->do->choices.
 An array of strings to use in coordination with the choices array.
 * `onClick`
     * specify a specific window for items to refresh with new data when the item is selected (this is really for use with radio/checkbox/choice items). `refreshMe`, `refreshOrigin`, and `refreshGrandparent` are valid values
+* `showBigArtWork`
+    * If present, indicates that the "go"/"do" action will return an artwork id or URL, which can be used the fetch an image to display in a popup.
 * `nextWindow`
     * `nextWindow` is a special directive to tell Squeezeplay to load or refresh a particular window after executing the command.
     * `nextWindow` param at the item level takes precedence over a `nextWindow` directive at the base level, but a `nextWindow` param at the json command level (e.g., 'go' action) is highest precedence.